 - End-to-end life of product oversight from design, distribution, post-sales to sunsetting.

-Idea: Agile has a continuous improvement cycle for new product development.
-Complement that with continuous auditing cycle for in-market products.
+Idea: Agile has a continuous improvement cycle for new product development and managing a product backlog.
+Complement that with two steps:

-- Ensure your product management professionals completing 90-day product health-checks with your risk and regulatory teams.
+Step: Ensure your product management professionals complete 90-day product health-checks with your risk and regulatory teams.